dmahr1/quick-reference/index.md

   - **`@functools.lru_cache(maxsize=n)`** caches up to n results from the decorated function.
   - **`functools.partial()`** "freezes" a portion of a function's arguments, but still allows overriding.
     - TODO: add example
+  - **`@functools.wraps()`** ensures that decorated functions still appear to be themselves rather than taking on the name of their decorator.
+  - Decorators are nice until you have _multiple_ decorators and their ordering is kind of ambiguous.
 - [**`operator` module**](https://docs.python.org/3/library/operator.html)
   - **`operator.attrgettr(*attrs)`** returns a function that reads attrs from its operand.
   - **`operator.itemgettr(*attrs)`** returns a function that gets attrs from its operand.